Datacenter Proxies: The Beginner’s Guide

 - Stability.
 Datacenter proxies can have up to 99% uptime.
 So, they’re more stable than the sometimes unpredictable residential IPs.

 - Price.
 Residential proxies are harder to get, so they cost more and charge by the traffic used.
-Datacenter proxies cheaper and often priced by IP.
+Datacenter proxies are cheaper and often priced by IP.

 - Locations.
 Datacenter proxies cover fewer locations because it’s expensive to maintain servers in many countries.